 Calcium ascorbate supplements, on the other hand, may be beneficial.
 These supplements usually provide about 900 milligrams of vitamin C and 100 milligrams of calcium per 1,000-milligram tablet.
 A preliminary study published in the Danish journal "Ugeskrift for Laeger" in June 2003 found that taking calcium ascorbate for two weeks was beneficial for reducing pain from arthritis in the hip or knee.
 The study used very high amounts of vitamin C, however, and only achieved about half of the benefits typically experienced from taking nonsteroidal anti-inflammatory drugs.
 Further studies are needed to verify the benefits and determine whether a safer, lower amount of vitamin C would be helpful in reducing joint pain.

 It's possible to consume too much calcium.
 The tolerable upper intake level for adults is 2,500 milligrams per day.
 Getting more than this from foods or supplements may increase your risk for toxicity symptoms, such as kidney stones, constipation and the calcification of your organs.
 It may also increase your risk for heart disease, according to the Office of Dietary Supplements.
 High calcium intakes can interfere with the absorption of the essential minerals zinc and iron.
-Calcium can interact with the certain medications, including diuretics, osteoporosis medications, certain antibiotics, the anti-convulsant phenytoin and medications that treat Paget's disease.
+Calcium can interact with the certain medications, including diuretics, osteoporosis medications, certain antibiotics, the anti-convulsant phenytoin and medications for hypothyroidism and medications that treat Paget's disease.

 Any number of conditions could be responsible for joint pain, such as bursitis, arthritis, a bone or joint infection, tendinitis, sprains, a fracture or other injury or gout.
 Your doctor can advise you of the medications and lifestyle changes most likely to improve your joint pain.
 Depending on the cause, this could include treating the condition that is causing the pain, massage, warm baths, stretching exercises and nonsteroidal anti-inflammatory drugs, such as ibuprofen.